mkohler/cython_swig/README.rst

 .. code-block:: python

-    int sgreeting(char * name, char * output, int buflen)
+    int sgreeting(char * name,
+                  char * output,
+                  int buflen)

 .. class:: handout

     Now, let's see how to handle sgreeting's interface with Cython.

     Here is what we add to the Cython interface file.
-As with other examples, it is almost identical to the C header file.
+As with our other examples, it is almost identical to the C header file.

 cy_adder.pyx: sgreeting()